KyloIO/kylo-docs/installation/KyloDeploymentGuide.rst

 Starting and Stopping the Services Manually
 ===========================================

-If you follow the instructions for the installations steps above all of the below applications will be set to startup automatically if you restart the server.
-In the Hortonworks sandbox the services for Kylo and NiFI are set to start after all of the services managed by Ambari start up.
+If you follow the instructions for the installations steps above, all of the below applications will be set to startup automatically if you restart the server.
+In the Hortonworks sandbox the services for Kylo and NiFI are set to start after all of the services managed by Ambari are started.

 For starting and stopping the 3 Kylo services there you can run the following scripts.